openshift/origin/README.md

 ##### Manually add minions to a master

-Steps to create an OpenShift cluster with openshift-sdn.
+Steps to create manually create an OpenShift cluster with openshift-sdn.
 This requires that each machine (master, minions) have compiled openshift and openshift-sdn already.
 Check [here](https://github.com/openshift/origin) for OpenShift instructions.
 Also ensure 'openvswitch' is installed and running (yum install -y openvswitch && systemctl enable openvswitch && systemctl start openvswitch).

 On OpenShift master,